wowx/TC_wotlk/README.md

 	const LuaVal &a1 = LuaVal::nil(), const LuaVal &a2 = LuaVal::nil(), const LuaVal &a3 = LuaVal::nil(),
 	const LuaVal &a4 = LuaVal::nil(), const LuaVal &a5 = LuaVal::nil(), const LuaVal &a6 = LuaVal::nil());

+// Sends a simple string message to all players
+//
 // AIO can only understand smallfolk LuaVal::dumps() format
 // Handler functions are called by creating a table as below
 // {